 Even more, the fan runs quietly and nothing is more fulfilling and comfortable than a machine that does its job without making its presence too obvious.

-Why are we impressed?
-Ken Brown’s popularity has been on a steady rise in the past decade.
+What we liked: Ken Brown’s popularity has been on a steady rise in the past decade.
 This is because of their high performing products.
 This exhaust fan is not an exception with its impressive capability of moving a large volume of air to cool and ventilate your attic efficiently.

-What negatives must you be aware of?
-The fan is not well balanced and can be a little shaky during operation.
+What could be better: The fan is not well balanced and can be a little shaky during operation.
 Installing it can also be a piece of work.

 Who says you can’t play a game or watch a thriller in the attic this summer?
 The Air Vent is the prime solution for any attic fan who hates how hot it can get in there at time. it is designed to effectively move air and cool an attic of about 1500sq ft. it will not work efficiently in any space bigger than the recommended size.